faizhaque/HCI-Group6/README.md

 Run application by using this command in terminal: streamlit run app.py

 Once in the app, Sign up and create account.
 Then Login and you will be able to view everything.

+If you need assistance for any help here is our uf emails:

+ yerramesetty.as@ufl.edu, faizanhaque@ufl.edu, nmishra@ufl.edu, skoduvayur@ufl.edu,  satvikvippatoori@ufl.edu